pebble-dev/pebble-dev.github.io/howto.md

 * Go to Dialer for Pebble app on your phone and enable Call Popup for Incoming and Outgoing calls.
 * Make sure Dialer for Pebble app has system permissions to access Contacts, Call Log, Dialer and SMS on your phone.

 This should fix the issue.
-In case if Dialer for Pebble works inconsistently, make sure it runs in background both on your Pebble and on you Phone.
+In case if Dialer for Pebble works inconsistently, make sure it runs in background both on your Pebble and on your Phone.

 ## More help